-Freud (1915e) described conscious mind, which consists of all the mental processes of which we are aware.
+Freud (1915) described conscious mind, which consists of all the mental processes of which we are aware, and this is seen as the tip of the iceberg.
 For example, you may be feeling thirsty at this moment and decide to get a drink.

 While we are fully aware of what is going on in the conscious mind, we have no idea of what information is stored in the unconscious mind.

 The unconscious contains all sorts of significant and disturbing material which we need to keep out of awareness because they are too threatening to acknowledge fully.

 The unconscious mind acts as a repository, a ‘cauldron’ of primitive wishes and impulse kept at bay and mediated by the preconscious area.
 For example, Freud (1915) found that some events and desires were often too frightening or painful for his patients to acknowledge, and believed such information was locked away in the unconscious mind.
 This can happen through the process of repression.

 The unconscious mind contains our biologically based instincts (eros and thanatos) for the primitive urges for sex and aggression (Freud, 1915).
 Freud argued that our primitive urges often do not reach consciousness because they are unacceptable to our rational, conscious selves.
 People has developed a range of defence mechanisms (such as repression) to avoid knowing what their unconscious motives and feelings are.

 Freud (1915) emphasized the importance of the unconscious mind, and a primary assumption of Freudian theory is that the unconscious mind governs behavior to a greater degree than people suspect.
 Indeed, the goal of psychoanalysis is to reveal the use of such defence mechanisms and thus make the unconscious conscious.